psl646/Block-Man/README.md

 [gh-pages]: http://peterlin.co/Block-Man/

-BlockMan is a browser game inspired by Block Dude.
+Block Man is a browser game inspired by Block Dude.
 It is written using JavaScript and HTML5.
 The graphics are rendered using HTML canvas and CSS3.

 ### Description

 Block Dude was written by Brandon Sterner for the TI-83+ and released in 2001.
-BlockMan incorporates a slight twist to the original game - in this iteration, Block Man is trapped in a cave and you must help Block Man reach the exit.
+Block Man incorporates a slight twist to the original game - in this iteration, Block Man is trapped in a cave and you must help Block Man reach the exit.
 In this platform-style game, Block Man's legs are not strong enough to allow him to jump.
 You must utilize the blocks provided in the level to create a path for Block Man to climb on to exit!

 ![Alt text](./images/level_4.png)